SOTL and DBER Learning Community

 Selection Process and Criteria

 - Applications will be reviewed by a steering committee for the Drake Institute.
-Consideration will be given to the quality of the proposed project, the diversity of this faculty cohort (e.g., discipline, position, campus, gender, and ethnicity), and commitment to being a member of a community.
+Consideration will be given to the quality of the proposed project, the diversity of this faculty cohort (e.g., discipline, position, campus), and commitment to being a member of a community.
 Decisions will be made jointly by the committee and the Drake Institute.

 SoTL and DBER Learning Community Calendar